BasileVieu/BasileVieu/README.md

 # <p align="center"><a href="http://www.basilevieu.fr/#about"><span>👦🏻 About me</span></a></p>

 <p align="center">
 	<span>Hi!
-I'm a 26 years old french graduate video game programmer.
-I finished my training at <a href="https://www.creajeux.fr/">Créajeux</a>.
+My name is Basile Vieu and I am a gameplay programmer with a diploma from Créajeux.
+I've always found the creativity that developers show interesting.
+So I too wanted to create and thus entertain.
+Creating an immersive universe and making the game more beautiful without impacting the gameplay and performance is of particular interest to me in the creation of a video game.
+This makes it easier for the player to become emotionally involved in the story and thus to retain vivid memories of the game.
+Thanks to my training at <a href="https://www.creajeux.fr/">Créajeux</a>, I also acquired skills in AI programming, tools, and engine.
 I'm currently looking for a job in video game programming, but I also work on differents projets which you can see on this GitHub or on my <a href="http://www.basilevieu.fr/">website</a>.</span>
 </p>

 <br>